 We have analyzed within dynamic semantics how questions can restrict the domain of quantificational sentences used later in a discourse.
-We have done this by extending Gawron's (1996) dynamic analysis of domain restriction with questions.
-Our analysis of questions incorporates Groenendijk's (1999) logic of interrogation, but improves on it by introducing (basically) the abstracts underlying the questions to the discourse.
-In this way we are able to account for the context-dependent meaning of constituent-answers, free focus, association with focus and how the domain of focus sensitive operators like only can be determined by a previous question.
+We have done this by extending Gawron's (1996) dynamic analysis of domain restriction with an explicit treatment of questions and focus.
+Our analysis of questions incorporates Groenendijk's logic of interrogation, but improves on it by introducing (basically) the abstracts underlying the questions to the discourse.
+In this way we were able to account for constituent answers, alternative questions and (multiple) focus while maintaining an uniform category for interrogative sentences.
+We have further modeled the distinction, put forward in Beaver and Clark 2003, between focus and topic sensitivity.
+Focus sensitivity derives from a grammatical mechanism, whereas the interpretation of topic sensitive operators is a purely pragmatic matter.